 - COMPENSATION AND REIMBURSEMENT

-2.1 Where the Client is a corporate entity, the client shall pay the Service Provider at an hourly rate of $ 89 and for non-corporate entities, the Client shall pay the service provider at an hourly rate of $79 for services actually performed by the Service Provider (“the hourly fee”)
+2.1 Where the Client is a corporate entity, the client shall pay the Service Provider at an hourly rate and for non-corporate entities, the Client shall pay the service provider at an hourly rate for services actually performed by the Service Provider (“the hourly fee”).

 2.2 In addition, the Client shall reimburse Service Provider for reasonable travel and other expenses Service Provider incurs in connection with performing the Services.
 To obtain reimbursement, Service Provider shall submit to the Client, an invoice describing services rendered and expenses incurred under this Agreement.
 Client shall provide any documentation requirements and any travel policy restrictions to Service Provider in writing in advance, or be foreclosed from relying on such requirements and restrictions to deny reimbursement.
 Client will accommodate Service Provider’s request to arrange, at Client’s expense, for all of Service Provider’s travel and accommodations in connection with such meetings if they occur outside the client’s jurisdiction.